-I’m at a very early stage in my teaching career.
 I’ve been working as a teacher of Japanese while doing my PhD for three years now.
 Most of us teachers have to deal with the same emotions.
 It’s a sad feeling when we have to say goodbye to classes we really like.

 In January this year, I joined a university as new teaching staff.
 My first class was super awkward on the very first day.
 I was new, the students were new and none of them knew each other.
 But I could feel their curiosity and excitement to learn a new language.